michaelfecher/arch-vagrant-with-cntlm/README.md

 After the Vagrant process, you can login in your VM with your entered proxy credentials.
 Enjoy.

+# Enabling/Disabling proxy in a shell
+There is a script in the `/etc/scripts` folder, which sets or unsets the environment variables.
+Unfortunately in Firefox the proxy needs to be entered manually.

+Use `proxy_on` to set the proxy on the current shell and `proxy_off` to disable it.

 # Improvements
 - **Credentials setup**: For user and developer specific access (git, maven, ...) it is necessary to copy the settings files to the appropriate place.
 - **Install Wizard**: For the provisioning stuff, I'd like to add a wizard, which makes it easier to choose, what packages are need to be installed by Vagrant.
 Currently the adaption of the `devTools.sh` and the `userSpecificStuff.sh` is necessary for the needs of a developer/a development team.
+- **Automated Proxy in Firefox**: The process needs to be done manually at the moment.
+I tried to copy the `prefs.js`, but that needs some more experimentation.